langurmonkey/website-source/content/blog/2021/procedural-planetary-surfaces.md

 {{< fig src="/img/2021/12/procedural-surfaces/planets/smooth-simplex-8octaves-inc-rangemax-freq.jpg" link="/img/2021/12/procedural-surfaces/planets/smooth-simplex-8octaves-inc-rangemax-freq.jpg" title="Same planet, but this time around using 8 octaves." class="fig-center" width="40%" loading="lazy" >}}

 Looks fine, right?
-In Gaia Sky we can add an atmosphere (an atmospheric scattering shader) and add a cloud layer to have this final look.
+In Gaia Sky we can add an atmosphere (computes atmospheric scattering of light in a shader) and add a cloud layer to have this final look.

-{{< fig src="/img/2021/12/procedural-surfaces/planets/smooth-simplex-8octaves-atmosphere-clouds.jpg" link="/img/2021/12/procedural-surfaces/planets/smooth-simplex-8octaves-atmosphere-clouds.jpg" title="Adding an atmosphere and clouds really sells it." class="fig-center" width="40%" loading="lazy" >}}
+{{< fig src="/img/2021/12/procedural-surfaces/planets/smooth-simplex-8octaves-atmosphere-clouds.jpg" link="/img/2021/12/procedural-surfaces/planets/smooth-simplex-8octaves-atmosphere-clouds.jpg" title="Adding an atmosphere and clouds improves the final result." class="fig-center" width="40%" loading="lazy" >}}

 ### Adding some variety